 Fund Accounting II

-This class is designed for those wishing to learn more of the reporting aspects of fund accounting and more advanced topics.
-Topics covered are: GASB 34 reporting, F-65 reporting, fixed assets, including: capitalization; depreciation; repairs and maintenance; disposals and improvements; purchase orders and encumbrances; and project accounting.
+This class is designed for those wishing to learn more of the advanced topics and reporting aspects of fund accounting.
+Topics covered are: GASB 34 reporting, F-65 reporting, project and grant accounting as well as fixed assets, including: capitalization; depreciation; repairs and maintenance; disposals and improvements.